Are you good at math and interested in metals, minerals, and their extraction? If yes, a career as a Mining Engineer could be ideal for you.

 After earning your degree and license, you can start applying for jobs.
 Newly hired mining engineers will usually work under the supervision of experienced engineers and gain valuable industry exposure.

-Depending on the states where you wish to work, you may need to participate in professional development activities to maintain licensure.
+Depending on the state where you wish to work, you may need to participate in professional development activities to maintain licensure.

 Step 7: Become a Registered Professional Engineer

 After completing an accredited Bachelor of Engineering degree and gaining several years of relevant experience, you can apply for Registered Professional Engineer certification at the Association of Professional Engineers Australia.